Purpose, Passion and Meaning

-If the primary purpose of the business really is away from money and instead making a more positive difference in the world, then the purpose and focus of your job, for both you and your employer will be more on qualitative things like: creating better products and client solutions and outcomes, client or customer satisfaction, innovation, employee wellbeing, flexibility and variety, and incentives like employee bonuses, profit share or time in lieu.
+If the primary purpose of the business is away from money and instead of making a more positive difference in the world, then the purpose and focus of your job, for both you and your employer will be more on qualitative things like creating better products and client solutions and outcomes, client or customer satisfaction, innovation, employee wellbeing, flexibility and variety, and incentives like employee bonuses, profit share or time in lieu.

-This shift in focus away from ONLY money and profit will in turn, allow you to find purpose and meaning in your work, and ultimately result in more inspiration and profit for the business.
+This shift in focus away from ONLY money and profit will, in turn, allow you to find purpose and meaning in your work, and ultimately result in more inspiration and profit for the business.

 05 | Their Expectations (+ Values)

 Going into a job, it is important to understand the expectations, values and culture of your business and employer in terms of what is important to them, what they specifically expect from you, and how this is expected to get done.